danielsanei/uav-replenishment/README.md

 source /opt/ros/humble/setup.bash
 v4l2-ctl --list-devices
 ```
 If you see a device listed after running the last command (likely `/dev/video0`), then you have successfully installed the package.
 Now, you may utilize the Arducam feed to take pictures or videos.
-Please refer to our `/code/arducam/jetson-nano/` directory to view our Python scripts for taking raw images, taking raw images and then running a live inference, and taking a video. <br />
+Please refer to our `/code/arducam/jetson-nano/` directory to view our Python scripts for taking raw images, taking raw images and then running a live inference, and taking a video. <br/>
 Note that you may need to run `sudo apt install python3-opencv` to successfully compile our Python scripts, which use OpenCV to annotate the images after running an inference.
 To take an image with the Arducam through the ROS2 Humble Docker container, follow these steps:
 ```